SridharRamesh/HowSridharThinks/_math/TotalLimits.md

 This limit criterion for representability of functors deserves a nice name of its own, though I do not know one.
 It nonetheless comes up often [TODO: see Set as free cocompletion; see the representability of various functors on presheaf categories thus establishing them as elementary toposes; see the HSP theorem].
 For now, we shall push on.

-Conversely, our original result about total limits being empty colimits is a special case of this now-generalized Representability Theorem, considering that the constantly 1 functor on C is automatically limit-preserving and its category of elements is just C itself, so that this functor is representable (i.e., C will have an initial object) just to the extent that the necessary limit (of all of C) exists in C. [TODO: Pay more attention to deriving the absoluteness of the limit here as well]
+Conversely, our original result about total limits being empty colimits is a special case of this now-generalized Representability Theorem, considering that the constantly 1 functor on C is automatically limit-preserving and its category of elements is just C itself, so that this functor is representable (i.e., C will have an initial object) just to the extent that the necessary limit (of all of C) exists in C. [And in this case, the limit is automatically absolute as well]

-YONEDA LEMMA:
+## Yoneda Lemma

 The above "Representability Theorem" gives a criterion for when a functor is representable; what follows by applying this to the explicitly representable functor $$\mathrm{Hom}(x, -)$$ is the Yoneda lemma.
 [TODO: Write this out].
 Another way to look at this is as so: